Medical Examinations and Inquiries: Employee Rights

 Post-Offer: Medical Examinations After Conditional Job Offers

-Once an employer extends a conditional job offer, the restrictions on medical examinations and inquiries significantly relax.
-This stage begins after the offer but before employment commences, creating a window where comprehensive medical screening can legally occur.
+Once an employer extends a conditional job offer, the restrictions on medical examinations and inquiries relax significantly.
+This stage begins after the offer but before employment starts, creating a window where more comprehensive medical screening can legally occur.

 What Employers Can Require